ShahabMokari/training-classifier-in-python/README.md

 6. Evaluating the classifier

+7. Using Adaboost method to improve the accuaracy

-7. Checking results and imporve accuaracy and running speed
+7. Checking results and improve the speed using Numpy & Scipy

   1). more datasets
   2). reduce demonsionality